Dental Cone Beam CT

 What is Dental Cone Beam CT?

 Dental cone beam computed tomography (CT) is a special type of x-ray machine used in situations where regular dental or facial x-rays are not sufficient.
-This technology is not used routinely because the radiation exposure from this scanner is significantly higher than regular dental x-rays.
 The CT scanner uses a special type of technology to create 3D images of dental structures, soft tissues, nerve paths and bone in the craniofacial region in one scan.
-We are able to provide more precise treatment planning with Images obtained with cone beam CT.
+We are able to provide more precise treatment planning with images from cone beam CT scans.